wwcodemanila/WWCodeManila-ML.AI/exercises/feature_binarization.md

 plt.show()
 ```

-Note that you might need to cast `X_binarized` as a DataFrame.
+Note that if an error occurs, you might need to cast `X_binarized` as a DataFrame.
 ```python
 X_binarized = pd.DataFrame(X_binarized)
 ```